-- Roughly half of American workers are participating in work-based retirement savings plans. - Most American workers aren't saving at levels that will allow them to retire fully at age 65 at their current standard of living. - Policymakers can help improve retirement security for working Americans by expanding retirement plan coverage. - Employers can help improve the retirement security of their employees by adopting auto-enrollment and auto-escalation features, and by providing employees with estimates of their retirement income from savings and Social Security. - Employers can consider alternative career paths for older workers as part of their overall retirement program. - To address retirement savings shortfalls, American workers will need to adopt some combination of working longer, saving more, spending less, and making every dollar count by adopting efficient investment and retirement income strategies.
+- Roughly half of American workers are participating in work-based retirement savings plans. - Most American workers aren't saving at levels that will allow them to retire fully at age 65 at their current standard of living. - Policymakers can help improve retirement security for working Americans by expanding retirement plan coverage. - Employers can help improve the retirement security of their employees by adopting auto-enrollment and autoescalation features, and by providing employees with estimates of their retirement income from savings and Social Security. - Employers can consider alternative career paths for older workers as part of their overall retirement program. - To address retirement savings shortfalls, American workers will need to adopt some combination of working longer, saving more, spending less, and making every dollar count by adopting efficient investment and retirement income strategies.

-- How do ethnicity, education and income levels work together to affect the rate of homeownership?
-While each factor independently predicts the likelihood that someone will own a home by age 30, can increasing income, for example, offset the lower rates of homeownership among those with less than a college education?
-Moreover, how do each of these factors play out in different regions of the United States that vary markedly in housing affordability? - As marriage trends have shifted drastically in the U.S., what is the role of cohabitation and being unmarried in young and later adulthood (e.g., being divorced, widowed) in homeownership?
-Relatedly, as people live longer and family structures begin to change, how might being part of a multigenerational household affect the rate of homeownership in the future? - How are declines in homeownership reshaping traditional trajectories of establishing financial security?
-For example, how might the growing co-housing trend affect the trajectory of homeownership at all?
-Or, to what degree and how exactly might people be turning to alternative investment options, other than homeownership, to build wealth across the life course. - If marriage and children are a major impetus to homeownership among younger generations, are there distinct predictors or consequences among non-traditional families that are becoming increasingly prevalent, such as single parents, people not having children, middle-aged adults caring for aging relatives or young adult children returning home? - How might societal-level factors, such as shifting policies in home lending and student loan management, alter the impact of individual characteristics, like marital status and ethnicity, on homeownership rates?
-Are they equally effective across groups in improving people's ability to buy a home and reducing disparities in home equity?
+- One often suggested potential solution to ensure adequate retirement savings is to extend working life.
+If they choose to adopt that strategy, what steps should older workers take to enable them to continue working?
+What types of work will be satisfactory to older workers?
+How can employers restructure jobs to accommodate older workers? - Working longer has implications on life satisfaction, and the labor-leisure trade-off.
+Can older Americans work into their late 60s and 70s and still be satisfied with life?
+If retirees need to reduce their standard of living, will they still be satisfied with life? - How much can retirees reduce their standard of living?
+Is there a minimum level, below which they experience detrimental effects on their health, longevity, and life satisfaction? - What are strategies older workers and retirees can use to optimize their modest retirement savings?
+Are there strategies they can use for minimizing or changing consumption patterns that might help stretch their saved retirement dollars? - What are some effective methods that will encourage workers to increase their retirement savings?
+Numerous methods have been tried with mixed success, so what are the common traits to the most successful methods?
+What aspects of saving behavior do they capitalize on?
+Citizens of developed countries now enjoy many additional years, even decades, of life compared to prior generations.
+But simply adding these extra years on to the retirement period is very expensive and may require unattainable savings levels.
+Many older Americans are healthy, vital, and still productive [11].
+How do older Americans feel about the need to possibly work during some of the additional years of life they have gained, compared to their parents and grandparents?

-- [1] Bajtelsmit, V. and Rappaport, A. (2018).
+[1] Bajtelsmit, V. and Rappaport, A. (2018).
 Retirement Adequacy in the United States: Should We Be Concerned?" by Vickie Bajtelsmit and Anna Rappaport.
-Society of Actuaries. - [2] Munnell, A., Webb, A., and Hou, W. (2014).
+Society of Actuaries.

+[2] Munnell, A., Webb, A., and Hou, W. (2014).
 How Much Should People Save.
-Boston College Center for Retirement Research, July, Number 14-11. - [3] Aon Hewitt.
+Boston College Center for Retirement Research, July, Number 14-11.

+[3] Aon Hewitt.
 (2016).
-The Real Deal: 2015 Retirement Income Adequacy at Large Companies. - [4] Fidelity Investment.
+The Real Deal: 2015 Retirement Income Adequacy at Large Companies.

+[4] Fidelity Investment.
 (2018).
-Retirement Savings Assessment 2018. - [5] Collinson, C. (2017).
+Retirement Savings Assessment 2018.

+[5] Collinson, C. (2017).
 18th Annual Transamerica Retirement Survey of Workers.
-Transamerica Center for Retirement Studies. - [6] Vanguard (2017).
-How America Saves 2017. - [7] Goss, S.C.
+Transamerica Center for Retirement Studies.

+[6] Vanguard (2017).
+How America Saves 2017.

+[7] Goss, S.C.
 (2010).
 The Future Financial Status of the Social Security Program.
-Social Security Bulletin, Vol. 70, No. 3. - [8] Todd, J. (2016).
-Millennials May Have to Save 22% of Yearly Income for Retirement if Market Returns Drop. - [9] Social Security Administration (2017).
-The 2017 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance and Federal Disability Insurance Trust Fund. - [10] Stanford Center on Longevity (2018).
+Social Security Bulletin, Vol. 70, No. 3.

+[8] Todd, J. (2016).
+Millennials May Have to Save 22% of Yearly Income for Retirement if Market Returns Drop.

+[9] Social Security Administration (2017).
+The 2017 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance and Federal Disability Insurance Trust Fund.

+[10] Stanford Center on Longevity (2018).
 Working Longer and Retirement: Applying Research to Help Manage an Aging Workforce.

+SPECIAL FEATURE